 The second half of secondary syphilis is characterized by more symptoms such as weight loss, hair loss, sore throat, genital warts, swollen glands, headaches, acne breakout, and skin lesions.

 The third stage of syphilis is called latent syphilis.
 When a woman who is infected with syphilis reaches this stage, she will not show any visible symptoms.
-The syphilis bacterium now attacks the internal organs and will result to paralysis, blindness, impotence, tumors, knee joint fractures, or dementia.
+The syphilis bacterium now attacks the internal organs and will result in paralysis, blindness, impotence, tumors, knee joint fractures, or dementia.

 The final stage of syphilis consists of more severe symptoms and complications in the body.
 Women who are in this stage may be very difficult to treat as the bacterium already wreaked so much havoc.